Ammar-nasr13/Dart-Tutorials/README.md

 - It developed by Google in 2011.
 - It used to a client side and server side. (front-end - back-end)
 - It a cross platform used to create mobile , desktop and web applications.
-- Native language. => It means that the Dart language does not need an intermediary ( compilor ) to translate its code into code that a machine can understand.
+- Native language. => It means that the Dart language does not need an intermediary ( compiler ) to translate its code into code that a machine can understand.

 ## What are the components of the Dart language?